wp-plugins/custom-post-type-ui/readme.txt

 This plugin provides an easy to use interface to create and administer custom post types in WordPress.
 Plugin can also create custom taxonomies.
 This plugin is created for WordPress 3.0.

-You can easily install WP 3.0-alpha using the WordPress Beta Tester plugin located here: http://wordpress.org/extend/plugins/wordpress-beta-tester/
+You can easily install WP 3.0 beta using the WordPress Beta Tester plugin located here: http://wordpress.org/extend/plugins/wordpress-beta-tester/

 Below is a short example video showing Custom Post Type UI in action!
 [vimeo http://vimeo.com/10187055]